GVSU teaches nine modern and classical languages.

 Teaching Certification.
 Language students have the option to seek teaching certification in French, Latin, German, and Spanish.

 Foreign language requirement.
 In addition to basic skills and general education requirements, the B.A.
 (Bachelor of Arts) degree requires a third-semester proficiency in a foreign language.

-Placement tests are available to students with pre-college competence in a foreign language who desire advanced placement or waiver of the foreign language requirement.
+Placement evaluations are available to students with pre-college competence in a foreign language who desire advanced placement.

 Students who place out of the 202 (fourth semester) may take any three-credit language course and use it to fulfill the Global Perspectives requirement: